-Charity Matters: What was the moment you knew that you needed to act and start My Hope Chest?
+Charity Matters: What was the moment you knew you needed to act and start Infinite Strength?

 Charity Matters: What fuels you to keep doing this work?

-Charity Matters: When do you know that you have made a DIFFERENCE?
+Charity Matters: When do you know you have made a difference?

 Roberta Lombardi: I know I am on the right path.
 For me when I have a quiet moment I think about what we have done when someone really needs our help.
 One of our women had a toddler who wouldn’t hug her because she was scared of her mom, so trying to find her a human hair wig so that her child would recognize her.
 I think about that and feel a moment of peace.
 I sit and think about what we have done and from every moment that I’ve been able to say we made a difference today, it seems that from that something else builds and it always leads to the next opportunity to do more.